 He plans to continue at the graduate level, with the eventual goal of learning to identify the origin of any coffee based solely on its chemical components.
 “That’s never been done,” he said, “But it would allow you to figure out if you’re buying what you paid for.”

 To extend his outreach, Griffin learned HTML and established an Internet domain for an informal organization he calls The Coffee Research Institute.
 Its attractive Web pages educate the visitor and impress with their precision.
-For example, his description of espresso reads, “Espresso is a 30-50 mL extract that is prepared from 14-17 grams of coffee through which purified water of 88°-95°C has been forced at 9-10 atmospheres of pressure for a brew time of 22-28 seconds.”
+For example, his description of espresso reads, “Espresso is a 30-50 mL extract that is prepared from 14-17 grams of coffee through which purified water of 88°-95°C has been forced at 9-10 atmospheres of pressure for a brewing time of 22-28 seconds.”

 But lest one think that the author approaches his subject solely as a calculating scientist, the description concludes, “Espresso brewing is defined by four “M’s”: the Macinazione is the correct grinding of a coffee blend, Miscela is the coffee blend, Macchina is the espresso machine, and Mano is the skilled hand of the barista.
 When each factor of the four M’s is precisely controlled, the espresso beverage that is produced is the ultimate coffee experience.”